ignaciolarranaga/contracts-example/README.md

 The schema is generated from different independent schema files split by type (i.e. user.graphql, location.graphql, etc.).
-To generate the combined schema file we use (graphql-schema-utilities)[https://github.com/awslabs/graphql-schema-utilities] and specifically a script named regenerate-graphql so execute `npm run regenerate-graphql-schema` in order to regenerate (schema.graphql)[src/app-sync/schema.graphql]
+To generate the combined schema file we use (graphql-schema-utilities)[https://github.com/awslabs/graphql-schema-utilities] and specifically a script named regenerate-graphql-schema so execute `npm run regenerate-graphql-schema` in order to regenerate (schema.graphql)[src/app-sync/schema.graphql]

 Note: We do not do it automatically at the stack deploy in order to not slowdown every single deploy and/or to avoid un-intended